11 Books Expanding Tan Lin’s Seven Controlled Vocabularies and Obituary: The Joy of Cooking, 2010

 Description

-This second translation into (traditional) Chinese was also produced with the help of Google Translate, but after the event “in transit from Philadelphia to New York City and in Woodside, Queens and on the internet.”
-In addition, the visuals that were lost in the first translation were reinserted, the page count was corrected, missing text was added, existing text was reformatted, and the front matter was rearranged “to correspond to the Wesleyan University Press (American English) first edition” (colophon).
+This second translation into (traditional) Chinese was also produced with the help of Google Translate, but after the event “in transit from Philadelphia to New York City and in Woodside, Queens and on the internet” (colophon).
+In addition, the visuals that were lost in the first translation were reinserted, the page count was corrected, missing text was added, existing text was reformatted, and the front matter was rearranged “to correspond to the Wesleyan University Press (American English) first edition” (Ibid.).
 The only English-language texts are the “Editorial Note” by Tan Lin, the text on the scanned book pages, and the colophon.

 七受控詞表和2004年訃告